 We take a break to eat lunch outdoors.
-The sun warms our skin but not excessively, and the fresh breeze brings sea smells.
+The sun warms our skin moderately, and the fresh breeze brings sea smells.
 We eat hungrily from our standard combo plates.
-I finish before Alazne, but to be fair I also spent many, many years without having a body that could process food.
+I finish before Alazne, but to be fair I also spent many, many years lacking a body that could process food.
 It worries me how much I enjoy shoving crap into my mouth now.
 I have been keeping Asier’s dumbbells and his exercise bench busy, because I don’t want to deal with getting fat, not when I need to look good for my girl.

-I turn on my phone, and I see that there’s three bars.
+I turn on my phone, and I see that the reception is strong.
 That reminds me that we are much closer to civilization than what I would prefer, but I’m enjoying the view of the vast sea, which feels like coming up for air after being underwater for far too long.

 “I’m capturing your essence with my fancy new phone, if you don’t mind,” I tell her.

 “Go ahead.
 Take a good photo if you can.”

 I snap a quick photo.
 I navigate through the complicated menus, with buttons you need to press on the screen, to bring up my masterpiece: I have captured Alazne’s angelic, pale, freckled face, her slightly furrowed brow as she worries about how she’s going to look, but also a pleasant smile because she welcomes the attention.
 Her big, hazel eyes are narrowed like a cat’s, and she has combed some locks of her light brown hair behind her ears so they wouldn’t get on her food.
 Her eyebrows are thin and curved, her nose small and cute, with its bridge just beneath her eyes.

 Proud, I turn my phone towards Alazne.

 “Oh, please!”
 She turns redder.
 “I don’t look good at all!
 Turn it off, I don’t want to see!”